Your Directors present the Sixty Sixth Annual Report together

 implementation and the effectiveness of implementation are being reviewed by regularly

-scheduled audits.
-All incidents are investigated and the relevant corrective, preventive
+each standard and procedure All incidents are investigated and the relevant corrective,

-actions are horizontally deployed across business units and plants.
-Your company rewards
+preventive actions are horizontally deployed across business units and plants.
+Your

-best safety performers on monthly basis.
-Best safety observers and best safety supervisor
+company rewards best safety performers on monthly basis.
+Best safety observers and best

-are rewarded once in three months period in the shop floor to encourage the
+safety supervisor are rewarded once in three months period in the shop floor to encourage

 installed across plants to create safety awareness and hands on training during induction